 All of the lawsuits discussed above are each in preliminary stages.
 No reserves have been established for potential losses or related insurance recoveries on these matters because Charter is unable to predict the outcome.
-Charter intends to vigorously defend the lawsuits.
+Charter has advised us that it intends to vigorously defend the lawsuits.